POLITICAL INTERN SCHOLARSHIP

 Since its establishment in 1990, one of KACL’s primary objectives has been to encourage Korean-Americans to actively engage in American politics.
 For this reason, the KACL considers its Political Internship Program as one of its most important initiatives.
 The Political Internship Program sponsors young Korean-Americans interested in politics and public service to work at the offices of various U.S. Congressmen, Governors, Mayors, and Attorney Generals during a summer term.
 Some of our interns have gone on to pursue their own political careers as lobbyists in Washington D.C, Attorney Generals’ Assistants, and a U.S. Embassy employee as a liaison between the Republic of Korea and the United States.

 KACL will select four high school students and two college students.
 High school students will receive a $500 stipend and college students will receive a $2000 stipend.
 In addition to working in local government, interns will also be provided with professional development and mentorship by KACL board members.
 The program will start in early June and end in early August.
-Scholarships are formally presented at KACL’s Political Internship Fundraising Dinner on May 20, 2023.
+Scholarships are formally presented at KACL’s Political Internship Fundraising Dinner in mid May (exact date and location to be determined).
 At the end of their internship, students will be expected to write a short essay describing their experience, which will be published in KACL’s annual journal.

 This year, interns will be placed within one of the following offices: